 Grant consideration was received from the Department of Health to support the refurbishment of our aged care facility.
 Capital grant revenue is recognised progressively as the asset is constructed, since this is the time when Terang and Mortlake Health Service satisfies its obligations.
 The progressive percentage of costs incurred is used to recognise income because this most closely reflects the percentage of completion of the building works.
-As a result, Terang and Mortlake Health Service has deferred recognition of a portion of the grant consideration received as a liability for the outstanding obligations.
+Terang and Mortlake Health Service has recognised this revenue as the project was completed in 2023.